VitoVan/vitovan.github.io/md/lispweb3.md

 * Now, you have learned Lisp!

-"You must be kidding!!", yes.
+"YOU MUST BE KIDDING!!", yes.
 Now let's do something more complicated:

-* Open a file, paste codes below, then save it as `say-hello.lisp`:
+* Open a file, paste code below, then save it as `say-hello.lisp`:

     ```Lisp
     (defun say-hello (to)